 Truckers are generally on the road for long periods of time.
 When people drive for hours and hours without resting or sleeping, fatigue can set in.
 In some cases, a drowsy driver can be just as dangerous as a drunk driver.
 Because truck drivers are on tight schedules for their deliveries, they may decide to forgo rest in hopes of making an earlier delivery.
 Because this is so dangerous, the FMCSA regulates how long a commercial truck driver can be on the road.
 If a driver is carrying property, they are allowed to drive for no more than 11 hours after 10 consecutive hours off duty.
 Truckers cannot drive more than 60 hours in seven days or 70 hours in eight days.

 How much a tractor-trailer can haul is also regulated.
 If a truck is carrying too much weight, the risk of getting into a wreck is higher because the driver’s likely to have less control.
 Big rigs that are too heavy also damage roadways.
 Unlike service hours, how much a truck can haul is controlled at the state level.
-While permits can be obtained to haul more weight, in Kentucky the average commercial vehicle cannot weigh more than 80,000 pounds, according to the Commonwealth of Kentucky website.
+While permits can be obtained to haul more weight, in Kentucky the average commercial vehicle cannot weigh more than 80,000 pounds.

 Investing in Safety Innovations